St. Lawrence University homepage SLU Physics homepage

 • The angle chosen should be some increment of 5° between 30° and 50°.
 These angle positions are easier to set and read on the launcher angle gauge

-• I used to have the minimum angle set to 20°, but the majority of them would choose this angle because they were afraid to use anything higher, so I increased the minumum to 30°
+• I used to have the minimum angle set to 20°, but the majority of them would choose this angle because they were afraid to use anything higher, so I increased the minimum to 30°

 • What angle gives the longest distance (to the floor)?
 It's not 45°, since the ball does not land at the same height as it is launched.
 Trying different values in the spreadsheet shows that the farthest distance occurs at 42°; this is due to the steeper angle that the approaching ball makes with the floor (at least for the height of our benches)